nicsuzor/wikijuris/ausip/patent-registration.markdown

 **Video by Kimberley Dorrian on [How to Obtain a Standard Patent](https://goanimate.com/videos/0f_ER1g2iPds?utm_source=linkshare&utm_medium=linkshare&utm_campaign=usercontent).**

-### Innovation Patent
-Only a formalities check is conducted prior to grant of the patent.[^AUTOREPLACEDPAs52ENDREPLACE] The patentee must comply with the specification disclosure requirements in s 40.
-The patent can only be enforced once it is certified, which requires a substantive examination.[^AUTOREPLACEDPAs101EENDREPLACE] If an innovation patent is examined and found to be invalid, it is revoked.[^AUTOREPLACEDPAs138ENDREPLACE]

-[^AUTOREPLACEDPAs52ENDREPLACE]: _PA_ s 52

-[^AUTOREPLACEDPAs101EENDREPLACE]: _PA_ s 101E

-[^AUTOREPLACEDPAs138ENDREPLACE]: _PA_ s 138

 ## Ownership: employees and employers

 **Video overview by Matthew Egerton-Vernon on [When an Employer Will Own The Invention of an Employee](https://www.youtube.com/watch?v=aLZLfS2vHRs).**

-## Converting Patent Applications

-### Converting an Innovation Patent Application

-An innovation patent application can be converted to either a provisional application or a standard patent application.
-In terms of a provisional patent application, an innovation patent can be converted so long as the request to convert is made between the filing date of the innovation patent application and the earliest of these dates: the application acceptance or 12 months from the filing date.

-In terms of converting the innovation patent into a standard patent the request to convert must be made before the innovation patent has been accepted.

-### Converting a Standard Patent Application

-A standard patent application can be converted to either a provisional application or an innovation patent application.
-In terms of a provisional application, the request to convert must be made between the filing date and the earliest of these dates: 12 months from the filing date, before the application is accepted or three weeks before its publication.
-In terms of an innovation patent, the request to convert must be made before the standard patent has been accepted.

 ## International Patents